 Finding the right coverage in today’s economy

 So, prices are increasing, and your car insurance isn’t giving you as much financial protection as it used to.
 What can you do about it?
-A solution exists: increase your coverage limits.
+While it might not be your immediate thought, a solution exists: increase your coverage limits.

-Paying a higher car insurance bill isn’t anyone’s idea of fun, especially right now.
-But your car insurance is integral to your overall financial health.
-Your coverage amount could mean the difference between financial discomfort and financial devastation.
-Pichon agrees, noting that “It’s [about] periodically evaluating where you are from a financial and life perspective” and making sure that your coverage limits are adequate.
+Paying a higher car insurance bill isn’t anyone’s ideal preference, especially in today’s economy.
+But your car insurance is integral to your overall financial health and could mean the difference between financial discomfort and financial devastation.

 Liability coverage limits Average annual premium for full coverage Average monthly premium for full coverage